gramster/gramster.github.io/content/post/moving-to-hugo.md

 Publishing is a bit more messy.
 I host using github-pages, and Nikola has a command that will check my sources into one branch and the generated site into another branch and push everything upstream, easy as pie.
-Hugo doesn't seem to have anything like this so its all a bit of a kludge.
+Hugo doesn't seem to have anything like this so it's all a bit of a kludge.

 First I renamed my old repo `gramw.github.io` and created a new one with the same name, and pushed all the content.
 Then I created a `gh-pages` empty